pyconll/pyconll/docs/pyconll/format.rst

 Overview
 ----------------------------------

-The Format system is built around the ``TokenSchema`` protocol, allowing you to define custom token types and automatically generate optimized parsers and serializers for them.
+The Format system is built around the ``tokenspec`` decorator and the ``AbstractSentence`` ABC, allowing you to define custom token and sentence types and automatically generate optimized parsers and serializers for them.
 This makes ``pyconll`` flexible enough to work with CoNLL-U or any other tabular format.

 The ``Format`` class compiles reading and writing logic based on your token schema at initialization time.

 Classes
 ----------------------------------

-ReadFormat[T]
+ReadFormat[T, S]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Provides methods for parsing tabular data into Python objects.
 It provides operations for Tokens and Sentences, but most usage would be primarily on collections of Sentences.

-WriteFormat[T]
+WriteFormat[T, S]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Provides methods for serializing Python objects to tabular format.
 Like ReadFormat, it provides operations for Tokens and Sentences, but most usage would be primarily on collections of Sentences.

-Format[T]
+Format[T, S]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Combines both ``ReadFormat`` and ``WriteFormat`` functionality.
 This is the class you'll typically use.
 By separating out the read and write side future changes allowing for serialization or deserialization only types is possible.